AdnanMuzavor/Striver_Sde_Sheet/README.md

 - Validating binary serahc tree can be done simply by checking if  value of node lies in range formed from it's parent and initial values.

+## Day 21
+- In ***BST iterator*** problem we reduce the space from o(n) TO O(1) using stack approach where every time we push left nodes as we know that ininorder left most nodes matter and comes first.
+- In ***Finding duplicate subtrees*** we use the string approach to form a string corresponding to each of the subtree and we map the count of strings, if a string is formed more the once means it's a duplicate subtree.
+- ***Floor and Ceil*** are simply the inorder prec and succ problem broken down into separate problems.
+- ***Largest BST in BT*** demands creation of structure/class whose object helps us keep track of three main requisites namely, maximum ,minimum value for validating BST abd maximum no of nodes.
+- ***Kth smallest and largest*** values in BST are found with help of counter and inorder traversal so it's this traversal only which gives us a sorted array.
+- ***Existence of pair sum in BST*** is found by combo of three functions one iterating each node [Any of three traversals] and othersearching for node with other value.***But*** Its better to get inorder array which is sorted and find in that array using binary search